Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.UseNSGs.md

 ## NOTES

-If you identify a false postive for an Azure service that does not support NSGs, please [open an issue](https://github.com/Azure/PSRule.Rules.Azure/issues/new) to help us improve this rule.
+If you identify a false positive for an Azure service that does not support NSGs, please [open an issue](https://github.com/Azure/PSRule.Rules.Azure/issues/new) to help us improve this rule.

 To exclude subnets that are specific to your environment, use the `AZURE_VNET_SUBNET_EXCLUDED_FROM_NSG` configuration option.